kaiobonfim/app-architecture/README.md

 # Application Architecture

-This repository is used as to-do list of topics I want to learn, in order to achieve a better understanding of application architecture and DevSecOps pipelines.
+This repository is used as a to-do list of topics I want to learn, in order to achieve a better understanding of application architecture and DevSecOps pipelines.

 - **Programming Languages**
     - **Python** ✅